life-itself/web3/notes/collective-action-problems-and-climate-change.md

     * [Private money](../concepts/private-money.md) is not the answer because private money has no capacity to be a widespread medium of exchange.
 Therefore its incentives are at-best local and not global.
 We need global solutions to address civilization level problems.
   * Left wing perspective on the climate collective action problem is the only coherent story.
 [Visionary realism: A green future beyond capitalism - Yanis Varoufakis, Ann Pettifor & Noam Chomsky
 ](https://www.youtube.com/watch?v=VGFdvw8cOR4)
-    *  collective action problems can only be solved by kind of toning back on the excesses of capitalism, funding more things through the state and using the state as a means to affect change on a supranational level.
+    *  Climate collective action problems can only be solved by kind of dialling back on the excesses of capitalism, funding more things through the state and using the state as a means to affect change on a supranational level.
 * **Tackling climate change requires humanity to become wiser and more economically literate about the free rider problem.
 It requires new ways of thinking about economic growth and a different ontological perspective about our shared humanity in relation to our children’s future**.
   * These answers cannot be rooted in more extreme forms of neoliberalism.
 Neoliberalism is why we have climate change and why our political system is paralyzed to address the scale of the tragedy of the commons' problems.
     * KlimaDAO manifesto: “Freedom is freedom to consume as the individual sees fit” is **a neoliberal reading of freedom that becomes meaningless in the face of existential threats to human flourishing.**